OpenConext/OpenConext-attribute-aggregation/README.md

 `curl -X POST -H "Content-Type: application/json" --data-binary @./aa-server/src/test/resources/json/eb/request.json -u eb:secret https://aa.test.surfconext.nl/aa/api/attribute/aggregate`

+### New Attribute Authority

+New Attribute Authorities first must be added and configured in `attributeAuthoritiesProductionTemplate.yml`.
+Then add the new authority implementation to `AttributeAggregatorConfiguration#attributeAggregatorById`.

+To actually use the new authority in the test/acc/prod environment it also needs to be configured in OpenConext-deploy [attributeAuthorities.yml.j2](https://github.com/OpenConext/OpenConext-deploy/blob/master/roles/aa/templates/attributeAuthorities.yml.j2).

+Do not to forget to write Integration tests.
+For an example see [OrcidAttributeAggregatorTest](aa-server/src/test/java/aa/aggregators/orcid/OrcidAttributeAggregatorTest.java)

 ### Service Registry

 The aa-server needs to access the metadata of Service providers from the Service Registry.
 In production modus the content is read (and periodically refreshed) from: